This puff pasty dough suits both for sweet and savoury preparations.

 Freeze the butter.

-Wrap it butter in aluminium foil and place it in the freezer for 30 minutes.
-Only if it is well hardened it can be grated without problems.
+Wrap it in aluminium foil and place it in the freezer for about 30 minutes.
+When it is well hardened it can be grated without problems.

 Keep the grater dipped directly into the flour and start grating the butter, so that the butter will not stick to it.